Chill Pill Review: Drug-Free Stress Relief or Scam?

 Green tea was shown in a 2017 clinical trial to significantly reduce stress levels, and has been used to promote mental and physical wellness for centuries.

-All of the products recommended in this section are entirely free of additive ingredients that we consider unhealthy.
+Both of the products recommended in this section are free of ingredients that we consider to be unhealthy.

-Pros and Cons of Chill Pill
+Chill Pill Pros and Cons

 Pros: